 Not remediated

-For buildings that could not be remediated, include why the remediation was not possible (for example: cost; not possible without another update to the building; customer did not want to remediate; etc.)
+For housing units that could not be remediated, include why the remediation was not possible (for example: cost; not possible without another update to the building; customer did not want to remediate; etc.)

-Number of EE program participants that were weatherized and received a health and safety update
+Number of EE program housing units that were weatherized and received a health and safety update

-Number of EE program participants that were weatherized and did not need a health and safety update
+Number of EE program housing units that were weatherized and did not need a health and safety update

-Number of customers that did not receive weatherization due to a health and safety issue
+Number of housing units that did not receive weatherization due to a health and safety issue

-Through a pie chart, report the types of health and safety issues frequently observed in buildings that did not receive weatherization due to a health and safety issue
+Through a pie chart, report the types of health and safety issues frequently observed in housing units that did not receive weatherization due to a health and safety issue

-Through a pie chart, report the types of health and safety issues frequently observed in buildings that were weatherized and received a health and safety update
+Through a pie chart, report the types of health and safety issues frequently observed in housing units that were weatherized and received a health and safety update

-Report the total amount of health and safety spending
+Report the total amount of health and safety spending by program channel

 Report the percentage (%) of the total program spend for each health and safety issue

-Report IQ health and safety spending by program channel, as a percentage (%) of total program spending

-Report IQ health and safety spending in a geographic map, using the same mapping mechanism that will be developed for other reporting.
+Geographic Reporting:

+Program Administrators will report via spreadsheet each zip code they serve, whether rthe zip code is defined as an economically disadvantaged area, and health and safety spending for each zip code.

+Nicor Gas will work to develop a beta interactive mapping mechanism.
+A draft mapping mechanism will be reviewed with the SAG Reporting Working Group for feedback by the end of Q2 2024.

+Note: Nicor Gas will confirm end of Q2 2024 works.

 Reporting Location: Add to the narrative section of the Q4 report.